-Greater silver smelt is caught in a pelagic fishery using trawl and seines.
+Greater silver smelt is a benthopelagic species caught in a semi-pelagic fishery using trawl.
 Over 99% of the catches in subareas 1 and 2 are caught in a targeted fishery by Norwegian midwater and bottom trawlers.
-Landings have increased since 2012.
+Landings have decreased since 2018.